WITCH (World Induced Technical Change Hybrid) is an integrated assessment model designed to assess climate change mitigation and adaptation policies.

 In each country, the productivity of low carbon mitigation technologies and of energy depend on the region stock of energy R&D and by the global cumulative installed capacity, two proxies for knowledge and experience respectively.
 The R&D stock depends on domestic investments, domestic knowledge stock, and foreign knowledge stock through international spillovers.
 The spillover term depends on the interaction between the countries’ absorptive capacity, and the distance of each region from the technology frontier.
 This formulation of technical change affects both decarbonization as well as energy savings.

-WITCH is developed and maintained at the Fondazione Eni Enrico Mattei and the Centro Euro-Mediterraneo sui Cambiamenti Climatici.
+WITCH is maintained and developed at the RFF-CMCC European Institute on Economics and the Environment (EIEE).
+It was originally co-developed by Fondazione Eni Enrico Mattei (FEEM) and the Centro Euro-Mediterraneo sui Cambiamenti Climatici (CMCC).